wesovilabs/orion/docs/_spec/actions/http.md

 ```
 ---
 **Headers**
-They're represneted by a block named `headers` that contains the list of headers to be sent.
+They're represented by a block named `headers` that contains the list of headers to be sent.
 The value of each header can be a `string` or a `list of string` values.

 ```hcl
 http get {